boneIO-eu/case_black/README.md

 1. When you have something to discuss first check out our [Team chat](https://discord.gg/X9YRb8TD)
 2. When you have a specific problem/feature to report add new [issue](https://github.com/maciejk1984/boneIO/issues). `Remember to report single topic in one issue`.
 If you have complex topic try split it to more **precise** topics.
 3. When you want change something in the repository use your **Fork** and make new **Pull Request** (See [Working with repository](.docs/github.md) (Polish))
+4. You can also monitor our [Facebook group](https://www.facebook.com/groups/boneio)

 # Documentation